nus-cs2103-AY1920S1/duke/tutorials/gradleTutorial.md

        mainClassName = "seedu.duke.duke.Duke"
    }
    ```
-1. To check if Gradle has been added to the project correctly, open a terminal window, navigate to the root directory of your project and run the command `gradlew run`.
+1. To check if Gradle has been added to the project correctly, open a terminal window, navigate to the root directory of your project and run the duke.command `gradlew run`.
 This should result in Gradle running the main method of your project.

-:bulb: Simply run the command `gradlew {taskName}` in the terminal and Gradle will run the task!
+:bulb: Simply run the duke.command `gradlew {taskName}` in the terminal and Gradle will run the duke.task!
 Here are some example commands:
-* `gradlew task.tasks` (or `gradlew task.tasks --all`): shows a list of task.tasks available
+* `gradlew duke.task.tasks` (or `gradlew duke.task.tasks --all`): shows a list of duke.task.tasks available
 * `gradlew run`: runs the main class of your project

-:bulb: Some plugins may add more helpful task.tasks so be sure to check their documentation!
+:bulb: Some plugins may add more helpful duke.task.tasks so be sure to check their documentation!

 #### Using Gradle from within Intellij